trevorwelch/rh-profit-and-loss/README.md

 A Python script to get a look at your trading history from trading options and individual equities on Robinhood: calculate profit/loss, sum dividend payouts and generate buy-and-hold comparison.

-_UPDATE 2020-01-21 This code is so bad I almost want to delete it from my GH, but it works - and I've seen it get some of attention so I'm pushing this small update to make it usable (at least until RH changes their API again).
+_UPDATE 2020-01-21: This code is so bad I almost want to delete it from my GH, but it works - and I've seen it get some attention so I'm pushing this small update to make it usable (at least until RH changes their API again).
 Thanks to @nikhilsaraf who forked it and fixed the auth'ing problem._

 ## Features